retreaver/core-api-docs/source/index.html.md

 > Make sure to replace `woofwoofwoof` with your API key.

 Retreaver uses API keys to allow access to the API.
-You can register a new Retreaver API key at our [account portal](https://retreaver.com/users/sign_up).
+You can register a new Retreaver Core API key at our [account portal](https://retreaver.com/users/sign_up).

-If you have a Retreaver account, you can find you API key at the bottom of your [user page](https://retreaver.com/users/edit).
+If you have a Retreaver account, you can find your Core API key at the bottom of your [user page](https://retreaver.com/users/edit).

 Retreaver expects for the API key to be included in all API requests to the server in a query string parameter that looks like the following: